Lindstromer/docs/source/includes/_properties.md

 Key           | Default            | Description
 --------------|--------------------|-------------------------------------------------
-blank_text    | empty string       | Change the blank text to something else include_blank | true               | Include the blank row or not items         | array (no limit) | Array with options, value or key/value selected      | empty string       | The select item that will be selected from start.
+items         | array              | Array with options, value or key/value placeholder   | empty string       | Placeholder text that's displayed when no option is slected. selected      | empty string       | The select item that will be selected from start.
 The value should match a key of your items

 ## Editor